2008 Blue Wing Airlines An-28 crash: Casualties

 The pilot, Soeriani Jhauw-Verkuijl, was the wife of Blue Wing Airlines president Amichand Jhauw.
 Her brother and colleague was an eyewitness to the crash.
-Also among the casualties was co-pilot Robert Lackin, as well as a family of six from Antecume Pata, citizens of French Guiana.
+Also among the casualties was co-pilot Robert Lackin, as well as a family of six from Antécume-Pata, citizens of French Guiana.
 They were to have flown on to Anapaike.

 A Dutch national police forensic team was dispatched to assist in the identification of victims.
 While nine of the victims were identified in Suriname, the last ten were identified, using DNA analysis, by a Dutch forensic institute.

 Flight

 The plane had taken off from Zorg en Hoop Airport in Paramaribo with seventeen passengers and two crew at 10:00 local time.
 Eleven were due to disembark at Lawa Antino airstrip, 10 km west of the southeastern gold mining town of Benzdorp, near the Lawa River bordering French Guiana.
 They were preparing to work for telecommunications company Telesur.